nathanembaye/DekiProject/README.md

 The solution is simple but effective.
 Give each student a compatibility score with each tutor.
 Then, try to find the combination of pairs that results in the greatest total score possible.
 This means that compability among tutors and students has been maximized.

 The graph from [Wikipedia](https://en.wikipedia.org/wiki/Hungarian_algorithm) below communicates the idea.
 A business wants to hire contacts for cleaing.
 It lists the different contractors prices for cleaning varying objects.
-Seeing their prices, there is a x, y combination that results in the lowest financial cost possible.
+Seeing their prices, there is a x, y combination that results in the smallest total financial cost possible.

 |       | Bathroom | Floors | Windows |